Skip to main content

 The downlink ports are displayed (Eth1, Eth2, Eth3, Eth4) on the Port Selection prompt, shown below, or next to the individual AP Group based on if you selected a Bulk Edit option or the individual AP Group to assign ports to the Authentication Access Profile.

-When you are done selecting the downlink ports, click on Create Access Auth Profile.
-The Access Authentication Profile is created and applied to client traffic received on the selected downlink ports.
+When you are done selecting the device ports, click on Create Access Auth Profile.
+The Access Authentication Profile is created and applied to client traffic received on the selected ports.

 Editing an Authentication Access Profile